Unofficially Yours: Box office

 According to ABS-CBN News, the film opened with an P18.5 million gross nationwide.
 The film grossed P71.5 million at 140 screens on its first weekend of release beating out Ghost Rider: Spirit of Vengeance in the Philippine Box Office.

 On its second week, the film dropped 58.3% and grossed 29.8 million, bringing it a total of 113.5 million gross in two weeks.
 The film's gross income reached 144 million in the third week of showing.
 After a month, it had grossed P157.25 million at the box office.

-ÜnOfficially Yours is currently the sixth highest grossing Filipino film of all time.
+ÜnOfficially Yours is currently the sixth highest-grossing Filipino film of all time.

 Release

 Home media

-The uncut version of ÜnOfficially Yours was released in original DVDs and VCDs on April 4, 2012.
+The uncut version of ÜnOfficially Yours was released on original DVDs and VCDs on April 4, 2012.

 International release

 ÜnOfficially Yours had an international premiere night on February 24, 2012, in Los Angeles, CA in Alex Theatre.
 It will also be released in several key cities in the United States such as San Diego, CA, San Francisco, CA, Sacramento, CA, Dallas, TX, Houston, TX, Norfolk, VA, Aiea, HI, Park Ridge, IL, Las Vegas, NV, Bergenfield, NJ, and Seattle, WA.

-It was distributed by Universal Pictures, Relativity Media and Gold Circle Films released from May 20, 2012, In United States.